alexcroox/R3/README.md

 ### Special thanks

-Thanks to [NRF1] Crazy for building the original AAR Arma side as part of the old 5th Rifles mission framework.
+Thanks to [NRF1] Crazy for working with me on the original AAR as part of the old 5th Rifles mission framework.
+Much of his original SQF inspired this dedicated addon.